SujalAhrodia/SMS/README.md

 <details><summary>Testing</summary>

 * For Rspec testing, one controller and one model are selected.
 FactoryGirl and Shoulda-matchers gems are used.<br>
 * The controller on which tests are written is the Carts controller.
-For mdoel testing, Review model is used.
+For model testing, Review model is used.

 </details>